-The idea of spending the better half of a decade in nursing school might be softened by the fact that the average salary for a nurse practitioner is $115,800.
+The idea of spending the better half of a decade in nursing school might be softened by the fact that the Bureau of Labor Statistics reports that the median salary salary for a nurse practitioner was $111,680 in 2020.
 Furthermore, the job prospects for nurse practitioners are looking pretty good.
-According to the U.S. Bureau of Labor Statistics, the demand for nurse practitioners will increase by 26% over the coming decade.—his translates to increased job security.
+The BLS also reports that the demand for nurse practitioners will increase by 26% over the coming decade—this translates to increased job security.

 Because of nurse practitioners’ unique blend of schooling, training, and licensing, they are able to reach a group of people that varies widely in demographic and socioeconomic status.
 This makes them an indispensable facet of the medical workforce, who will only become invaluable as the U.S. population demographic continues to shift in the coming decades.